nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * If previous searches have been made, the search is conducted on the displayed list.
 Otherwise, it will be performed on the overall staff list.
-* The index must be within range. (i.e. from 1 until the size of the Staff List, if the list is empty, no input is accepted)
+* The index must be within range. (i.e. from 1 until the size of the Staff List)
+* If the list is empty, no input is accepted.
 * Only single search is supported, and this search will return only the specific Staff at that index.

 Format: